MSTY

 How MSTY pays distributions

 MSTY distributes monthly.
 The ex-dividend date falls on or near the first business day of each calendar month; the pay date follows three to five business days later.
 Because option premiums fluctuate with MSTR's implied volatility, the cash amount per share changes substantially from month to month.
-The synthetic seed data on this page shows a range of roughly $1.50 to $2.30 per share across twelve months — a swing of more than 50% between the lowest and highest monthly payments.
-Investors relying on MSTY for a fixed income budget should budget around a conservative estimate, not the average.
+Recent live data shows a swing of nearly 2x between the lowest and highest monthly payments over a twelve-month window — option-premium volatility translates directly into distribution variance.
+Investors relying on MSTY for a fixed income budget should plan around a conservative figure, not the trailing average.

 Most of MSTY's distribution is classified as return of capital (ROC) rather than ordinary dividends or qualified dividends.
 ROC treatment means the distribution is not taxed as income in the year received; instead, it reduces the shareholder's cost basis.
 A lower cost basis defers the tax liability until the shares are sold, at which point the gain is measured against the reduced basis and taxed at capital-gains rates.
 For investors in high marginal tax brackets, the ROC treatment tends to be more favorable than ordinary income — but it is not tax-free; it shifts the obligation forward rather than eliminating it.
 Holders who sell after a long holding period may face a larger capital-gains bill than the annual 1099 history suggested.